 Why are there so many waitlisted students?

 The waitlist at many elite schools is just as long as, or even longer than, their list of accepted students, and some waitlists are even larger than the entirety of the freshman class.
-Carleton College offered 1,366 students a place on the waitlist in 2016, but the freshman class only had room for 567 students.
-(Only two students were accepted off the waitlist.)
+Carleton College offered 1,315 students a place on the waitlist in 2017, but the freshman class only had room for 522 students.
+(Only 41 students were accepted off the waitlist.)
 While it may seem unfair, colleges do have their reasons for doing this.
 Here are a few issues in higher education that may help you understand your school’s motives for choosing to waitlist students rather than accept or reject them outright.

 - Colleges focus on selectivity.
 Colleges often choose to accept fewer students to boost their selectivity rating, which denotes how competitive admissions are at their institution.
 Schools that admit a large percentage of their applicants are not very selective, while schools that admit very few of the students who apply are highly selective.
 The U.S. News and World Report’s list of the best colleges in the country reflects these statistics, making selectivity the top priority for colleges competing for top spots on the list.